nirgold14/Find-My-IP/README.md

 This app, created with React, allow the user to achieve details about a requested IP address, and even see the location in google Map Iframe

-In order to achieve this goal we communicate with:
+In order to achieve this goal we communicate with:<br />
-  IPdata - an API which return data about an IP address             ~ API key needed (/src/services/httpService.js --> APIkey field)
+  IPdata - an API which return data about an IP address             ~ API key needed (/src/services/httpService.js --> APIkey field)<br />
-  Google - an API which return a map with the IP address location.  ~ API key needed (/src/GoogleMap/GoogleMap.js  --> googleAPIkey field)
+  Google - an API which return a map with the IP address location.  ~ API key needed (/src/GoogleMap/GoogleMap.js  --> googleAPIkey field)<br />

 ## Available Scripts